Let’s learn how to install a 30A outlet (receptacle is the correct word, actually) for an RV at your house.

 However, the second option is safer.
 When directly wired in, a simple outlet is always “on.”
-When you plug your RV into an energized outlet, you can cause electrical arcing.
+When you plug your RV (if also turned on) into an energized outlet, you can cause electrical arcing.
 But if you turn off the circuit breaker, you can first plug in and then energize.
-This will increase the lifespan of the power cord and outlet.
+This will increase the lifespan of the contacts.

 Can I Use an Extension Cord with My Outlet?